Tong Wang

 Article - Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus, and an endemic state

-Alexei Tkachenko, Sergei Maslov, Tong Wang, Ahmed Elbanna, George Wong, and Nigel Goldenfeld, eLife, 2021
+Alexei Tkachenko, Sergei Maslov, Tong Wang, Ahmed Elbanna, George Wong, Nigel Goldenfeld, eLife, 2021

 November 2021